Far-Away-From-Equilibrium Quantum Critical Conformal Dynamics: Reversibility, Thermalization, and Hydrodynamics: Abstract

 \section{Abstract}

-Generic far-away-from-equilibrium many-body dynamics usually involve entropy production, and hence are thermodynamically irreversible.
+Generic far-away-from-equilibrium many-body dynamics involve entropy production, and hence are thermodynamically irreversible.
 Near quantum critical points, an emergent conformal symmetry can impose strong constraints on entropy production rates, and in some cases completely forbid entropy production, which usually occurs for systems that deviate from quantum critical points.
-In this letter, we illustrate how the vanishing entropy production near a quantum critical point, and at finite temperatures, results in reversible far-away-from-equilibrium dynamics that are otherwise irreversible.
-Our analysis directly relates the thermalization time scale to the hydrodynamic viscosity near quantum critical points with dynamical critical exponent $z=2$.
-Both controllable reversible and irreversible dynamics can be potentially studied in cold gas experiments.
+In this article, we illustrate how the vanishing entropy production near a quantum critical point results in reversible far-away-from-equilibrium dynamics at finite temperatures that are otherwise irreversible.
+Away from the quantum critical point, the quantum dynamics are damped, and our analysis directly relates the thermalization time scale to the hydrodynamic viscosity near quantum critical points with dynamical critical exponent $z=2$.
+We demonstrate how both controllable reversible and irreversible dynamics can be potentially studied in cold gas experiments using Feshbach resonances.

-\paragraph{Introduction}
+\section{Introduction}

 In a generic many-body system, a net entropy production usually occurs in far-away-from-equilibrium dynamics, leading to irreversible processes.
 A well known example is the free expansion of a weakly interacting gas inside a box, when the gas is originally confined in, say, the right half of the box.
 This energy conserved process is irreversible since the total entropy increases by $N \ln 2$, where $N (\rightarrow \infty)$ is the number of particles.
-The entropy production simply reflects the exponentially larger number of micro-states at a given energy associated with the whole box compared with that of half the box; there are $~2^N$ times more micro-states in the whole box.
+The entropy production simply reflects the exponentially larger number of micro-states at a given energy associated with the whole box compared to half of the box; there are $~2^N$ times more micro-states in the whole box.
 The exponential increase of micro-states results in an exponentially small probability for observing all $N$ particles in either half of the box at any time, and hence the dynamics are irreversible.